-Through the first day of the term 100% refund
+Through the first day of the term 100% refund During the second day of the term 80%

+During the third day of the term 60%

+During the fourth day of the term 45%

+During the fifth day of the term 25%

+After the fifth day of the term 0%

+MINI-TERM (1-WEEK TERM) REFUND SCHEDULE Tuition and Room Refunds

+Through the first day of the term .100% refund

-During the second day of the term
+During the second day of the term 50%

-After the second day of the term
+After the second day of the term 0%

-MINI-TERM (2-WEEK & 3-WEEK TERM) REFUND SCHEDULE Tuition and Room Refunds
+MINI-TERM (2-WEEK & 3-WEEK TERM) REFUND SCHEDULE

+Tuition and Room Refunds

-Through the first day of the term
+Through the first day of the term .100% refund

 During the second day of the term 80%

 During the third day of the term

-After the third day of the term
+After the third day of the term 0%

 For official refund dates for each term, see the University Calendar.
-The date of withdrawal upon which refunds are based will be the date that the completed withdrawal form is submitted to the Registrar for processing.
+The date of withdrawal upon which refunds are based will be the date that the completed withdrawal card is presented to the Registrar for processing.